danieleds/SimpleRoles/README.md

     function __construct($user) {
         parent::__construct();

-        // You should define here your rules
+        // Here is where you'll define your rules
     }

 }